 If you don’t want the flash to be upgraded, please say so when sending your machine.
 But why wouldn’t you want double the amount of flash capacity?

-I don’t do this mod on X230/T440p and other ivybridge/haswell (or sandybridge) laptops, at present.
+I don’t do this mod on X230/T440p and other ivybridge/haswell (or sandybridge) laptops, because those machines already have plenty of flash capacity.